 CHURCH OF THE SAVIOUR

 Here is a brief description of each organization and the connection to Seekers Church.
 To visit their web sites, click on the name of the organization.

 In the middle of Lewiston, Maine lies one of the poorest census districts in the state, one of the poorest in the country.
 Forty percent of the residents live at or below the poverty line.
-Within that neighborhood there is a safe and sacred space run by and for women.
-At the Center for Wisdom’s Women, local women from the neighborhood learn social skills and job training to help them in recovery.
+Within that neighborhood the Center for Wisdom’s Women is a safe and sacred space run by and for women.
+At the Center, local women from the neighborhood learn social skills and job training to help them in recovery.

 Now Sophia’s House, an updated convent, has added small apartments for low-income residents and returning citizens post-incarceration.
 Klara Tammany, the visionary director, visits Seekers when she comes to DC.
 The Banksons and Cynthia Dahlin have been long-time sponsors.

 L’Arche is an inter-denominational Christian community that welcomes people of all backgrounds to share life together.
 In the Washington DC area, community life is centered around four communal homes and the 14 members who have intellectual disabilities, known as “core members.”
 L’Arche is unique among residential service providers in that core members and assistants (people without intellectual disabilities who support core members) choose to live life together like a family.
 They come together around the dinner table, for house meetings, and for weekly celebrations.
 Core members lead the community through their creativity and compassion.
 As core members’ needs change each community responds by adapting their routines and their physical spaces.
 Each community member is encouraged to discover and deepen his or her spiritual life and live it according to his or her particular faith and tradition.
 Those who have no religious affiliation are also welcomed and respected in their freedom of conscience.